lihaochen987/235-Haos-library/README.md

 *Mengting Wan, Julian McAuley, "Item Recommendation on Monotonic Behavior Chains", in RecSys'18.*

 *Mengting Wan, Rishabh Misra, Ndapa Nakashole, Julian McAuley, "Fine-Grained Spoiler Detection from Large-Scale Review Corpora", in ACL'19.*

+## Styling

+Due to the lack of time, css and general styling was generously taken from https://html5up.net/

+A huge thanks to @ajlkn for making my website more visually appealing.